History of Latvia: Latvian Riflemen

 After on July 17 and 18, 1915 Germans captured Dobele, Talsi, Tukums and Ventspils, a public proclamation by State Duma members, written by Kārlis Skalbe, called for the formation of volunteer Latvian Riflemen units.
 In August the formation of Latvian battalions started.
 From 1915 to 1917, the Riflemen fought in the Russian army against the Germans in defensive positions along the Daugava River, notably the Nāves sala (Island of Death) bridgehead position.
 In December 1916 and January 1917, they suffered heavy casualties in month-long Christmas Battles.
 Many of them were buried in the newly created Riga Brothers' Cemetery.

 After the great offensive of 1915, the front line stabilized along the Daugava river until the Russian army started to collapse in early 1917.
 In February 1917 Revolution broke out in Russia and in the summer the Russian army collapsed.
 By this time the Riflemen had overwhelmingly transferred their allegiances to the Bolsheviks.
-The following German offensive was successful and on September 3, 1917 they entered Riga.
+The following German offensive was successful and on September 3, 1917, they entered Riga.

 In November 1917, the Communist Bolsheviks took power in Russia.
-Even though ethnic Latvians had become important assets in the task of securing Soviet power military (with the first ever commander-in-chief of the Red Army being Latvian Jukums Vācietis) the Bolshevik government tried to end the war and in March 1918, the Treaty of Brest-Litovsk was signed which gave Courland and Livonian Governorate to the Germans, who quickly established occupational regime which lasted until November 11, 1918.
+Even though ethnic Latvians had become important assets in the task of securing Soviet power military (with the first ever commander-in-chief of the Red Army being Latvian Jukums Vācietis) the Bolshevik government tried to end the war and in March 1918, the Treaty of Brest-Litovsk was signed which gave Courland and Livland Governorate to the Germans, who quickly established occupational regime which lasted until November 11, 1918.
 During this time Germans tried to create the United Baltic Duchy in perpetual union with the Crown of Prussia.